rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Cumulative OSTRICH store sizes for each consecutive BEAR-B-hourly version in GB for an increasing number of versions.
 </figcaption>
 </figure>

-[](#results-ostrich-ingestion-rate-beara-compare) compares the BEAR-A ingestion rate of the streaming and batch algorithms.
-The streaming algorithm starts of slower than the batch algorithm but grows linearly, while the batch algorithm consumes a large amount of memory, resulting in slower ingestion after version 8 and an out-of-memory error after version 10.

 <figure id="results-ostrich-ingestion-rate-beara-compare">
 <img src="img/results-ostrich-ingestion-rate-beara-compare.svg" alt="[Comparison of ostrich ingestion algorithms]" height="150em">